David-Birge-Cotte/Ragdoll/README.md

-if you have the "Development Build" watermark, reinstal plugin : http://unity3d.com/webplayer
+if you have the "Development Build" watermark, reinstall unity3D plugin : http://unity3d.com/webplayer